LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Abstract

 \section{Abstract}

-Multiple Instance Learning (MIL) for whole slide image (WSI) analysis in computational pathology often neglects instance-level learning as supervision is typically provided only at the bag level.
-In this work, we present \textbf{PathMIL}, a framework designed to improve MIL through two perspectives: (1) \textit{employing instance-level supervision} and (2) \textit{learning inter-instance contextual information on bag level}.
-Firstly, we propose a novel \textbf{C}oarse-to-\textbf{F}ine \textbf{S}elf-\textbf{D}istillation (\textbf{CFSD}) paradigm, to probe and distil a classifier trained with bag-level information to obtain instance-level labels which could effectively provide the supervision for the same classifier in a finer way.
-Secondly, to capture inter-instance contextual information in WSI, we propose \textbf{Two}-\textbf{D}imensional \textbf{P}ositional \textbf{E}ncoding (\textbf{2DPE}), which encodes the spatial appearance of instances within a bag.
+Multiple Instance Learning (MIL) for whole slide image (WSI) analysis in computational pathology often neglects instance-level learning as supervision is typically provided only at the bag level, hindering the integrated consideration of instance and bag-level information during the analysis.
+In this work, we present \textbf{LadderMIL}, a framework designed to improve MIL through two perspectives: (1) \textit{employing instance-level supervision} and (2) \textit{learning inter-instance contextual information at bag level}.
+Firstly, we propose a novel \textbf{C}oarse-to-\textbf{F}ine \textbf{S}elf-\textbf{D}istillation (\textbf{CFSD}) paradigm that probes and distils a network trained with bag-level information to adaptively obtain instance-level labels which could effectively provide the instance-level supervision for the same network in a self-improving way.
+Secondly, to capture inter-instance contextual information in WSI, we propose a \textbf{C}ontextual \textbf{E}ncoding \textbf{G}enerator (\textbf{CEG}), which encodes the contextual appearance of instances within a bag.
 We also theoretically and empirically prove the instance-level learnability of CFSD.
-PathMIL is evaluated on multiple benchmarking tasks, including subtype classification (TCGA-NSCLC), tumour classification (CAMELYON16), and an internal benchmark for breast cancer receptor status classification.
-Our method achieves state-of-the-art performance, with AUC scores of 0.9152 and 0.8524 for estrogen and progesterone receptor status classification, respectively, an AUC of 0.9618 for subtype classification, and 0.8634 for tumour classification, surpassing existing methods.
+Our LadderMIL is evaluated on multiple clinically relevant benchmarking tasks including breast cancer receptor status classification, multi-class subtype classification, tumour classification, and prognosis prediction.
+Average improvements of 8.1\%, 11\% and 2.4\% in AUC, F1-score, and C-index, respectively, are demonstrated across the five benchmarks, compared to the best baseline.
+The code is available at: \url{https://github.com/franksyng/LadderMIL}

+\begin{highlights} \item We propose CFSD and prove instance-level learnability both theoretically and empirically as a plug-and-play module that fits across various MIL frameworks. \item We leverage the transformer-based framework and propose CEG to incorporate the two-dimensional positions with instance-level attention scores, enabling the encoding of inter-instance contextual information. \item We show that LadderMIL, which integrates both CFSD and CEG, achieves state-of-the-art performance on multiple benchmarking tasks, introducing average improvements of 8.1\%, 11\% and 2.4\% in AUC, F1-score, and C-index, respectively. \item We further evaluated our framework on an external breast cancer cohort for ER and PR status classification, demonstrating the generalisability. \end{highlights}